-This MD&A contains references to the following measures not in accordance with IFRS ("Non-GAAP and other financial measures"): Gross margin, Gross Margin Percentage, Adjusted EBITDA and Working Capital.
-Refer to the "Non-GAAP and other financial measures" section for a full discussion on management's use of non-GAAP and other financial measures including, where applicable, reconciliations to the most directly comparable IFRS measure.
+This MD&A contains references to the following measures not in accordance with IFRS ("Non-GAAP and other financial measures"): Gross Margin, Gross Margin Percentage, Adjusted EBITDA, free cash flow, and working capital (excluding debt).
+Refer to the "Non-GAAP and Other Financial Measures" section for a full discussion on management's use of non-GAAP and other financial measures, where applicable, reconciliations to the most directly comparable IFRS measure.

-This MD&A is dated March 24, 2022 and is in respect of the three months and year ended December 31, 2021.
+This MD&A is dated March 16, 2023 and is in respect of the three months and year ended December 31, 2022.